Docmaps-Project/docmaps/README.md

 ## About This Repo

-This repo contains JSONLD contexts and framing for Docmaps.
+This repo contains the Typescript-based libraries for use with Node.js.

-It also contains the Typescript-based libraries (initially, just `packages/ts-sdk`) for use with Node.js.
+It also contains JSONLD contexts and RDF-native framing tools and SHACL shapes for Docmaps.

 ### Monorepo usage